Modal Argon-8 | 200 custom sounds

 Any external stuff?:

 I did not use any external FX in the demo; all the delays, reverbs & sound deformations are part of the Argon8 engine / mod matrix.
-Some sounds have some slight EQ-ing though.
+However, I used some slight EQ-ing on selected patches.

 Notes on grades lower than 3/3: